Best Selection: Stitch & Tie

 Like Men’s Wearhouse, Stitch & Tie offers both online and offline rental services, and lets you combine the two as needed—well, provided you live in Southern California or Las Vegas, where all of its showrooms are located.

 I found Stitch & Tie to be about average, with its primary selling point being a selection of designer tuxes from the likes of Michael Kors and Ike Behar.
 Overall, the selection was fine, the service was fine, the price was … well, a little bit more expensive than fine.
 By all means, consider them when shopping around, but don’t be surprised if you ultimately go somewhere else.

 For information on how suit/tux rental sites work, and how we tested, see our comparative guide to online suit and tux stores.

 In This Article

 There were 31 tuxes when I shopped.
 Interestingly (and refreshingly), one is for women.

-Suits start at $120, which is near the higher end.
-Somewhat surprisingly, they charge for shipping.
+Suits range from $125-$155, which is near the higher end.
+But if you want the whole ensemble (shirt, shoes, tie, etc.), it’ll be another $60.
+Somewhat surprisingly, they also charge for shipping.

 Ease of Use

 Stitch & Tie runs one of the better men’s suit and tux rental sites, in terms of mimicking a shopping site, instead of a build-a-look site.
 One complaint: The styling is a little sloppy, with ties slightly askew on the models.
 When renting a tux, you want to buy into the idea that this is the coolest you will ever look.
 Stitch & Tie didn’t make me feel that way.

 Everything felt nice to the hand.
 I rented a royal blue velvet tux, and I am confident I would have turned heads at a wedding (and not just for my dance moves).